Olivine-Labs/lua-style-guide/README.md

     end
     ```

-  - Never name a parameter `arg`, this will take precendence over the `arg` object that is given to every function scope.
+  - Never name a parameter `arg`, this will take precendence over the `arg` object that is given to every function scope in older versions of Lua.

     ```lua
     -- bad